 In Arizona, any person or agency that has a legitimate interest in the welfare of a child may file a petition for the termination of the parent-child relationship or a “severance” action.
 The petitioner must allege one or more grounds for termination under Arizona law, which may include things like abandonment, neglect or abuse, or inability to discharge parental responsibilities because of mental illness, mental deficiency or historical and continuing substance abuse.
 Sometimes a parent decides to consent to the termination of the parent-child relationship, which can also be a sufficient legal ground for severance.
 Beyond proving one or more grounds, however, the court must also find that it is in the best interest of the child to terminate the parent-child relationship.

 - For any potential termination of parental rights matter, It is important to have a thorough consultation with an attorney to determine what the options are for your case based on your individual circumstances.
-The McCarthy Law Firm can help you through this process.
+McCarthy Family Law can help you through this process.

 Foster Parent / Relative / Kinship Litigation